-The extra breast cancers diagnosis made in that group was about the same extra number of breast cancers that are diagnosed in women who drink an average of two glasses of wine a day and was actually much lower than the extra number of breast cancers found in women who are overweight (47 cancers for every 1000 mammograms).
+The extra numbers of breast cancers diagnosis made in that group was about the same extra number of breast cancers that was diagnosed among women who drank an average of two glasses of wine per day.
+It was much lower than the extra number of breast cancers found in women who were living with overweight & obesity (47 cancers for every 1000 mammograms).